Chris3606/interface.zig/README.md

 # Zig Interfaces
-Note: Maintained version at: https://github.com/MasterQ32/interface.zig.
-Current interfaces.zig is copied from there on 04/18/2022.
-Examples.Zig only has one additional example, "owning with wrappers"; otherwise is copy.
+Note: Maintained version at: https://github.com/teh-cmc/interface.zig (secondary https://github.com/MasterQ32/interface.zig).
+Current interfaces.zig is copied from the-cmc version on 04/18/2022.  examples.Zig only has one additional example, "owning with wrappers"; otherwise is copy.

 Easy solution for all your zig dynamic dispatch needs!